dart-lang/language/working/0546-patterns/exhaustiveness.md

 }
 ```

-Extract spaces currently only support simple types and subtypes.
+Object spaces currently only support simple types and subtypes.
 We'll need to
 extend that to handle generics, variance, and bounds.
 We might be able to model
 type arguments sort of like additional fields.